Curiosity, anyone?

 Imagine how you would feel if you got to name a famous space rover made by world renowned programs?
 That’s probably how Clara Ma felt when her essay with the suggested name Curiosity won the Mars Science Laboratory naming contest.
 The twelve-year old wrote a paragraph that caught the eye of many.
 Ma wrote:

-The answers that this rover promises humanity are the answers to some questions
+Since then, Curiosity has been a long-awaited mission for science nerds everywhere.
+The answers that this rover promises humanity are the answers to some questions that have been around for a very long time.

 Curiosity is substantially larger than Spirit or Opportunity (the Mars Exploration Rovers that came before it).
 This rover is about the size of a Mini Cooper which makes it nearly five times as large.
 It also weighs a hefty 1,984 pounds (1600 lbs. more than the previous rovers).
 With all the weight and bulk, this rover’s estimated maximum terrain-traverse speed is 90 meters per hour.
 Please note like I have that during track season not one of CCHS’s athletes ran a 100 meter sprint in more than 30 seconds.
 So this is probably super slow and painful to watch.
 Over Curiosity’s two year mission it is anticipated to travel no less than 12 miles.